 For several smaller skillet cinnamon rolls, start at the short end and roll the dough into a log.
 Using a sharp knife or pizza cutter, cut the log crosswise into 6 equal rolls.
 Arrange the rolls inside the buttered cast-iron skillet.
 Space slightly apart for rolls with crisp edges, if desired, or nestle together for softer rolls.
 Cover loosely with plastic wrap and let rest at room temperature for 75 minutes.

 Bake the cinnamon roll(s) until golden brown and set in the middle, about 25 minutes.
 To test for doneness, you’ll need to use the tip of a knife to probe a little into the center between the rolls.

 Let the roll(s) cool in the skillet for 10 minutes before icing.

 Place the cream cheese in the bowl of a stand mixer fitted with the whisk attachment and mix on low speed until smooth.

 Add the confectioners’ sugar, 1 tablespoon cream, vanilla, and orange zest and whisk until well combined.
 If the icing seems too thick to spread, dribble in a little additional cream until the icing is still thick but spreadable.

 Serve the cinnamon roll(s) straight from the skillet or, if desired, transfer to a platter.
 Slather the cinnamon roll(s) with the cream cheese icing and, if serving the single skillet roll, slice it into wedges.
-Watch it disappear.
+Then watch your hard work quickly disappear.
 Originally published March 30, 2019.

 - Skillet Cinnamon Rolls with Any White Bread Dough